mladkov/databricks-utils/README.md

 # databricks-utils
-Simple utilities for working with Databricks
+A collection of scripts, utilities and more that act as helper functions for a variety of things we can do with Databricks.